-For information on appeals, results, and re-scoring, see a counselor, principal or visit the Alberta Education website.
+For information on appeals, results, and re-scoring, see a counselor, principal or visit your MyPass account.

 Failure of a first semester diploma exam course

 A student who has a mark of less than 50% on the second report card in any Diploma Exam course required to graduate, should re-register (if room permits) in that course prior to February 1.